HeljaeRaeisaenen/tiralabra23/documentation/implementation_document.md

 ```
 The iteration exist to get allow the insertion of an unwanted quote mark in the sentence, if it is the only currently available candidate for the next 'word' (or token).
 The range gives the code as many tries as there are these candidates to take a weighted random choice.
 If the first choice is an unwanted quote mark, a new choice is made, until the code either finds a more suitable next word, or  "gives up".

-This improves the quality of the generated text a little bit, but is ugly.
+This improves the quality of the generated text a little bit, but makes the code more complicated and probably harder to read.

 ### Deviation from a textbook trie
 A trie's nodes usually have a terminal value, that tell whether they can end a sequence.
 In my program, periods, exclamation marks etc. are considered words which can be stochastically chosen in the Markov process, and these never have children.
 Instead of having a terminal value, ending nodes just don't have any children, thus terminating the sequence.